lbraby/bxgridResearch/README.md

 - files
   - [chirp](https://cctools.readthedocs.io/en/stable/chirp/) each file from a replica machine
   - validate chirped file by computing md5sum and comparing with checksum in query results
+### Week 3
+- chirp files into directory following table/subjectid/date directory schema
+  - each file's corresponding query results are stored in directory's results.json
+- iterate through replicas until successful chirp
+  - in previous week, only attempted chirp on one host